hongkim25/TLTP/README.md

 19 AUG 2025 - Woke up at 8:20.
 Practiced for the coding test + talked to Gemini/Chatgpt + Babbel/Duolingo Spanish + read "I'm old but I want to code" (80% done)

 20 AUG 2025 - Woke up at 6:20.
-Practiced for the coding test + talked to Gemini/Chatgpt + Babbel/Duolingo Spanish
+Practiced for the coding test + took the coding test + talked to Gemini/Chatgpt + Babbel/Duolingo Spanish

+21 AUG 2025